gu-lab20/RNAseq/README.md

 ### Configuration

-Users will need to edit the run\_rnaseq.smk file for configurations.
+Users will need to edit the *config.yaml* file for configurations.
 Please use the full path for all the reference data as required by Singularity.
+After editing, please add the pull path of *config.yaml* in the *rnaseq.smk* file.

 #### Parameters